 All cabins are air-conditioned bunkhouses.
 Cabin placements are determined by age and grade.
 Rocky River honors bunkmate requests as much as possible for girls who are up to one year apart in age.
 Housekeeping duties in each cabin are shared by campers and staff, with a very high ratio of staff to campers.
 View photos or our facilities »

 Room, board, cabin group photo, canteen credit, laundry during Sessions 2 & 5, and camp activities are covered.
-Ropes Course (Trainees and SIT 1’s only), Horseback and airport transportation are the only things with an additional fee.
+Ropes Course (Trainees and SIT 1’s only), Horseback, laundry during Session 3, and airport transportation are the only things with an additional fee.